Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Compare your wealth to current nisab

-Use our calculator with updated nisab values for accurate assessment.
+Use our calculator with updated nisab values for an accurate result.

 Use Zakat Calculator →